Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 First-generation college students (FGCS), those students whose parents and guardians do not have a bachelor’s degree, have unique experiences, strengths, and challenges in their college admissions journey.
 School counselors can support FGCS through intentional, holistic programming, including involving families, working to navigate financial hurdles, and collaborating with community-based organizations and institutions of higher education.
 We also must celebrate the milestones FGCS achieve by being the first in their family to attend college.

-Dr. Dana Brookover is an Assistant Professor in the Department of Education and Counseling at Villanova University.
+Dana L. Brookover is an Assistant Professor in the Department of Education and Counseling at Villanova University.
 Dr. Brookover was previously a school counselor, in both Virginia and Philadelphia, and made the transition to teaching graduate students after earning her PhD in Counselor Education and Supervision from Virginia Commonwealth University in 2020.
 Her research focuses on equitable college and career readiness, as well as social determinants of health.

 Cicily Shaw is the Co-Director of College Counseling and has worked in higher education and at the secondary school level for over 25 years.
 Prior to joining Thayer in 2022, she was the Founding Director of College Counseling at Boston Trinity Academy for 18 years.
 Cicily has also worked in college admission at Boston College, Bryant University, and Lesley University.
 As a first-generation college student, Cicily’s love for college access has fueled her passion to give back professionally and she has been an active member and leader in NACAC (National Association for College Admission Counseling) and NEACAC (New England Association for College Admission Counseling).
 Cicily has a M.Div. from Boston University, MS in Counseling from Northeastern University, a BA in HealthCare Administration from Stonehill College and is currently pursuing her doctoral degree in Educational Leadership at Northeastern University.
 Cicily is a Massachusetts native who grew up on the South Shore.
 Cicily and her husband are active members in their church community as ordained ministers, she volunteers her time as a mentor to young women, and serves on several college access committees.